-Landauer Medical Physics (LMP), a LANDAUER company, has four available positions in our two-year CAMPEP Accredited Radiation Oncology Physics Residency beginning July 1, 2015.
-The current year’s positions will be based in Charlotte, NC, Atlanta, GA, Houston, TX and Chicago, IL.
+LANDAUER Medical Physics (LMP), a LANDAUER company, has two available positions in our two-year CAMPEP Accredited Radiation Oncology Physics Residency beginning July 1, 2017.
+The positions are based in Charlotte, NC and Houston, TX.

-Applications must be submitted through the AAPM Common Application Program no later than January 31, 2015.
-Applicants are encouraged to submit early as the number of eligible candidates is expected to exceed the number of interviews granted.
-The screening and interview process will begin prior to the deadline.
-Click here to access the AAPM Residency Common Application (CAP) page.
+Applicants are encouraged to submit their application early as the number of applications is expected to exceed the number of interviews granted.
+The interview process will begin prior to the deadline.

 Required to Apply: Candidates must have the necessary paperwork to work in the United States.